 b.
 Graduate students must earn 67% of their cumulative attempted credits to maintain satisfactory academic progress.

 a.You are eligible to receive funding for up to 150% attempted credit hours toward your degree.
 Some programs limit funding on a semester basis.
 Students that attempt and earn only the minimum amount of credit hours required may run out of eligibility for certain federal and state financial aid programs prior to completing their degree.

-Examples of SAP Requirements
+Sample Analysis of SAP

 General SAP Information

 1. Withdrawal from courses

 If you withdraw from courses, those credits remain in the total number of attempted hours but are not added to the earned credits.
 This may have a negative effect on the total number of earned credits you need per year.
 Your GPA is not affected by these credits.

 2. Incomplete courses

 These courses will be counted when determining the number of credits attempted.
 When you receive a passing grade, the grade will be added to the number of credits earned.